 - Warmth is best elicited using the back of the fingers and suggests the presence of an inflammatory process.
 However, beware of a recently removed bandage or application of a hot compress.

 - Swelling is an important sign of active current inflammation.
 It may be due to an effusion in the joint or oedema of surrounding tissues.
-For detail on examining for a knee effusion see the separate article on Knee Assessment.
+For detail on examining for a knee effusion see the separate Knee Assessment article.
 Swelling over a bursa or tendon indicates inflammation of that structure and bony swelling would be in keeping with osteoarthritis.

 - Tenderness should be elicited by gentle palpation over the affected joint.
 Point tenderness may be the result of inflammation in periarticular soft tissue and suggests bursitis or muscle injury.